 Digital Circle lost funding in 2013 (and it’s host organisation, Momentum, closed down in 2014) and hadn’t completed a transition to a membership-based model.
 RAISE thinks Digital Circle was a vital part of the Northern Ireland Digital Ecosystem and we are dedicated to reviving it and making it sustainable.
 Northern Ireland needs a representative and lobbying organisation for the Digital Industry.

 |Join the Digital Circle Mailing List (Free)||Join as a Full Member (Paid Options)|

 Starting in June 2019, RAISE picked up the torch for helping deliver Northern Ireland from the Digital Skills Shortage which was amply illustrated at the NI Digital Skills Summit in April 2019.
 This has been part of our strategy as we are the spiritual successor to Start VI (the first commercial accelerator in NI) and Digital Circle (the biggest trade association for digital) in Northern Ireland.

-Described as “the AA for Founders”, the Founders Forum is a great way for business founders to meet others like them and share their experiences in hiring and firing, technical debt, investing in a crisis, innovating for profit.
+Described as “the AA for Founders”, the Raise Start Up Club is a great way for business founders and people with ideas to meet others like them and share their experiences in hiring and firing, technical debt, investing in a crisis, skills shortages and innovating for profit.
 Their experiences feed directly into our lobbying to government and academia.

 Tech for Non-Tech Founders